Skip to main content

 Cervical cancer treatment

 Cancer treatments can be complex.
 Because of this, hospitals use multidisciplinary teams (MDTs) to treat cervical cancer.
+This is a team of different medical specialists.
+They advise on the best treatment for you and will explain these to you.

 Early-stage cervical cancer treatment

-• surgery to remove the cervix and some, or all, of the womb
+• surgery to remove the womb

-Large loop excision of the transformation zone (LLETZ)
+• large loop excision of the transformation zone (LLETZ)

 It's usually done under local anaesthetic.
 This mean you're awake, but the area is numb.